Salifort Motors Attrition Rates

 Tools

-XGBoost, Logistics Regression, EDA, Feature Engineering, Visualisations, Executive Summary
+XGBoost, Logistic Regression, EDA, Feature Engineering, Visualisations, Executive Summary

 Project Overview